enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 - Making knowledge more accessible and in many cases, free
 - Targeting those pursuing professional learning with self-paced courses
-- Offering more vocational, modern, specific or just courses on subjects that you’d never find in university degrees (e.g. courses on 3D modelling, body language etc.)
+- Offering more vocational, modern, specific or just courses on subjects that you’d never find in university degrees (e.g. courses on personal time management, understanding body language etc.)

 ## The age of unbundling